 Both toddler structures have stairs, and there are ladders, a bridge, various slides, and crawl tunnels.
 Baby swings are just beside and the whole place is wonderfully shaded.
 There is fencing along the road, but no gates, and the playground is open to the rest of the park.

 Just north of the playground is the new splash pad.
 I LOVE seeing new products, and we’ve only come across one other local park with Waterplay’s JamSession collection.
 (You can see that park HERE.)

 The large water area has tons of ground jets of various heights and pressure, the pulsing Pop-It that makes me laugh everytime while watching the stream of water randomly burst out of the ground, and the towering and impressive Kokospilli dudes who spray water from their instruments and legs.

 There are TWO activators here, so make sure to press both if you also want to spray your kids with the water cannons (Ha!)

 There’s no fencing, but it is back from the road a bit, and behind the chalet (which wasn’t open unfortunately.)

 The whole park has a pretty nice view of downtown Montreal (though not as impressive as THIS PARK, which I highly suggest you visit!)

 The basketball courts are gorgeous and clean, and have lots of seating.
-There will also be a new soccer field and a ping pong table soon.
+There is also a new soccer field and a ping pong table.

 We were throughly impressed with this park and could have stayed longer, but our hard-fought-for parking spot was about to become a no-parking spot.
 Argh!